 Vice President of Student Life Cycle>READ BIO +

 With more than 15 years of experience in the education industry, Will Poulson’s responsibilities at Graduation Alliance include the direct management and oversight of many of the student-facing operations including enrollment, retention and curriculum.
 Prior to joining Graduation Alliance in 2015, Will oversaw one of the largest third party health care enrollment service providers at Academic Partnerships in the United States.
 Will’s expertise includes building high-performing teams, developing a structured approach to recruiting, identifying and consulting on key operational areas, and using respect and integrity to develop a winning culture.

 Will received his M.B.A. from Louisiana State University, Shreveport.

 Chief Academic Officer & Co-Founder>READ BIO +

 Rebekah Richards is a co-founder of Graduation Alliance.
-She has worked in online high school education since 1999, and has been involved in the early stage planning and implementation of numerous public and private online high schools throughout the country, including Colorado Online Learning, Connecticut’s Adult Education online program, The Online Latin School, and Insight Schools, Inc. As the Chief Academic Officer for Graduation Alliance, Rebekah oversees education program development, policy initiatives, and program compliance.
+She has worked in online high school education since 1999, and has been involved in the early stage planning and implementation of numerous public and private online high schools throughout the country, including Colorado Online Learning, Connecticut’s Adult Education online program, The Online Latin School, and Insight Schools, Inc. As the Chief Academic Officer for Graduation Alliance, Rebekah oversees education program development and policy initiatives.